sul-dlss-deprecated/geohydra/README.md

 ---------

 Assemble all your metadata and data as described in *Data Wrangling* into the stage directory `/var/geomdtk/current/stage`.
+The utilities will use `/var/geomdtk/current/workspace` as the output folder, akin to `/dor/workspace`.

 Caveats: to enable logging for the Rest client, use

     % RESTCLIENT_LOG=stdout bundle exec ...

-These utilities assume a few things:

-* `/var/geomdtk/current` is the core root folder for data/metadata
-* `upload` holds data to be processed
-* `upload/druid` holds data and metadata in the druid workspace structure

 To ingest ArcGIS `*.shp.xml` files and transform into ISO 19139 files